S

 Quick guide

-5. Click Save to apply across the table.
+5. Click Save to apply the configuration.

 At a glance